What are the benefits of swapping crypto in Exodus vs. centralized exchanges?

 Now let's go over the cons of swapping crypto with Exodus:

-- You have to manage your 12-word secret recovery phrase and private keys.
+- You have to manage your secret recovery phrase and private keys.
 With great power comes great responsibility.
-You are responsible for keeping your private keys and 12-word phrase safe.
+You are responsible for keeping your private keys and secret recovery phrase safe.

 - No advanced buying or selling options.
 With Exodus, you can swap one crypto for another at the current price.
 It does not offer margin, limit, or stop-loss orders.

 - Fluctuating market conditions.
 Depending on market conditions, including the possibility of rapidly fluctuating prices and variable token liquidity, at times the third-party exchange API providers in Exodus will show higher exchange spreads.
 You always have the option to wait for more favorable market conditions to complete your swap.